This post was most recently updated on October 7th, 2018

 Although the Manila COD closed down for good in 2002, the traditional Christmas show has been adopted by the Greenhills Shopping Center in Ortigas Avenue.

 At the dawn of the 19th century, the Spanish colonial government wanted to modernize the Philippines’ maritime industry, making it more suited for the Manila-Acapulco galleon trade.
 In line with this vision, the Pasig River Light, known as the first light station in the country, was established at the mouth of Pasig River in 1642, during the administration of Governor-General Sebastian Hurtado de Corcuera.

 It was not until two centuries later, on September 1, 1846, that the first farola or lighthouse in the country was erected at the site.
-The 49-foot (15 m) tower as well as the nearby lighthouse keeper’s dwelling were made of masonry taken from the quarries of Meycauayan, Bulacan.
+The 49-foot (15 m) tower, as well as the nearby lighthouse keeper’s dwelling, were made of masonry taken from the quarries of Meycauayan, Bulacan.
 The original lighthouse was a five-story stone tower, with its topmost part being the gallery-lantern room.
-As for its design, the lighthouse was constructed using both the renaissance revival and Victorian architecture styles.
+As for its design, the lighthouse was constructed using both the renaissance revival and Victorian architectural styles.

 During its heyday, the Pasig River farola was a famous landmark, serving as a welcoming beacon which signaled vessels around Manila Bay that they were entering the historic river.
 As time passed by, however, the lighthouse had been gradually obscured by land reclamation and the expansion of the Port of Manila.
 Finally, in 1992, the original lighthouse was demolished, and was subsequently replaced by an architecturally inferior 46-foot (14.02 m) conical concrete structure.

 8. The Giraffes of Manila Zoo.